-A student must successfully complete two-thirds (66.66%) of the credits (earned credits/attempted credits) s/he attempts.
-All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
-Incomplete courses, course withdrawals, course repetitions, noncredit remedial courses (with appropriate credit equivalency evaluation), and ESL courses will also be included in this assessment.
-Transfer credits will be counted as both attempted and earned credits in the calculation for determining satisfactory academic progress.
+Satisfactory academic progress for financial aid recipients in both certificate and degree programs is determined using a student’s cumulative academic history at the college, by means of Cumulative Grade Point Average (qualitative) and Cumulative Pace (quantitative) components.
+A student must successfully complete the designated pace percentage (earned credits/attempted credits) according to their program of study.
+For financial aid purposes, all attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
+Incomplete courses, course withdrawals, course repetitions, noncredit remedial courses (with appropriate credit equivalency evaluation), and ESL courses are also included in this assessment.
+Transfer credits are counted as both attempted and earned credits in the calculation for determining satisfactory academic progress.

 Financial aid recipients are limited to one repetition of a previously passed course in their program of study.
-A second repetition of a previously passed course will not be eligible for financial aid payment.
+The second repetition of a previously passed course will not be eligible for financial aid payment.
 Audit courses are not financial aid eligible.

 Maximum Credit Hours

 Students may receive financial aid for any attempted credits in his/her program of study that do not exceed 150% of the published length of the student’s educational program at the college.
 For example, students enrolled in a 60 credit degree program may receive financial aid for a maximum of 90 attempted credit hours.
 Similarly, students enrolled in a 30 credit certificate program may receive financial aid for a maximum of 45 attempted credit hours.
 Any attempted credits at the college must be included in the calculation.
 The 150% maximum credit hours rule is applicable to students who change majors, programs, or who pursue a double major.